 The worst part of the Malebolge

 Dante and Virgil climb back the way they came and look down upon the eighth ditch, where the False Counsellors are each consumed in tongues of flame.
-The travellers approach Ulysses, whose fire is twinned with that of Diomedes, because of their joint trickery during the Trojan War.
+The travellers approach Ulysses, also known as Odysseus, hero of The Odyssey (read a summary of The Odyssey here).
+His fire is twinned with that of Diomedes, because of their joint trickery during the Trojan War.
 From inside the flame, Ulysses tells the story of his final voyage, when he could no longer resist the yearning for knowledge and exploration.
 His hunger to push against the limits of human possibility led him to captain his ship out into the Atlantic and beyond, until he and his crew saw a mysterious, vast mountain in the distance and their ship was sunk by a storm.
 This reference to the mountain foreshadows Purgatory, which Ulysses and his companions were not permitted to reach, but which Dante will soon see for himself.

 Guido da Montefeltro asks Dante for news about the state of Romagna, where he had been the preeminent man.
 He then tells Dante how he ended up here: after a successful worldly life, he retired to become a friar and look out for his own soul.
 But then the villainous Pope Boniface VIII – one of Dante’s great enemies, already referred to in Canto XIX as a terrible simonist, and still Pope in 1300 when the poem is set – hired Guido as an advisor in his wicked schemes.
 Boniface reassured Guido that, as Pope, he could ensure that Guido would be absolved of any sins he incurred, and Guido took the bait.
 Upon his death, he was horrified to discover that this was not the case at all, and Guido was dragged down to burn among the other False Counsellors.